Professor Viren Swami

 StoryLab

-Viren is a social psychologist whose research focuses on the psychology of body image and human appearance.
+Viren is a social psychologist whose research focuses on the psychology of body image, mental health, and the benefits of spending time in nature.

 [email protected]